Pay just $7.50 for postage

 For an even simpler recipe, just use my gfJules Sugar Cut-Out Cookie Mix!
 Grab some heart-shaped cookie cutters or gingerbread family cutters while you’re at it!
 (Or maybe ugly sweater and winter cutters are more your style?)
 With a yummy, resilient gluten free dough like this one, there’s no end to the creative possibilities!

-*Note: I include many different egg replacement recipes in Free for All Cooking, but I also note that Ener-G brand egg replacer works really well in cookies.
+*Note: I include many different egg replacement recipes in Free for All Cooking, but I also note that applesauce or Ener-G brand egg replacer works really well in cookies.
 If your family avoids eggs, this product should be in your cupboard!
 I don’t choose it for every type of recipe, but it does work really nicely in cookies.
 If you can use eggs, obviously, feel free to use the egg called for in this recipe instead.

 Also, if you are looking for a refined-sugar-free version of this recipe, try coconut palm sugar, pulsed in a food processor or blender until fine and smooth.